ken-power/SelfDrivingCarND-PathPlanning/README.md

 The majority of the code in [main.cpp](src/main.cpp) is dedicated to handling communications with the simulator.
 We use the uWebSockets library to communicate with the simulator.
 The primary event handler for this project is `onMessage()`.

 I implemented a [Handler](src/handler.cpp) to handle the message events from the simulator.
-Every time an `onMessqage` event is received from the simulator, we call the `handle.HandlePathPlanning()` function.
+Every time `main` receive an `onMessqage` event from the simulator, the event listener calls the `handle.HandlePathPlanning()` function.
 This one function call serves as the entry point to my Path Planning implementation, and abstracts away the details of how I implement path planning.
 This also means I can try different implementation options without changing the event handling code.

 ```c++
 ...